Budapestby VisitCity Guides

 Keep your electronic wristband secureForget to use footbaths where provided

-Sauna and Steam Room Etiquette
+Sauna and Steam Room Rules

 Clean white towels rolled neatly beside wooden bucket in traditional sauna